-Are you looking to watch an entertaining production at a historic theatre?
-Then you’ve come to the right place.
+If watching an entertaining production at a historic theatre is your perfect idea of things to do in Liverpool, then you’ve come to the right place.
 Liverpool has multiple venues throughout the city which combine the very best of modern and traditional theatre life.
 Why not make Liverpool’s Royal Court your first visit, dubbed as the ‘friendliest’ theatre in the city!
 The Royal Court is based in the heart of the city centre and all shows have a Liverpool theme.
 This year’s highlights include the Yellow Breck Road, Brick Up 2 – The Wrath of Ann Twacky and My Fairfield Lady.
 Grab some pre-show food and drinks at the Courtyard Bar & Kitchen which overlooks the iconic St George’s Hall.

 Head to Hope Street and you won’t be able to miss the the Everyman Theatre with its branded signage and creative exterior decor.
 The Everyman has a variety of shows including Sweeney Todd and Caroline’s Kitchen – not to mention delicious food at the on-site bistro!
 We can’t forget to include Liverpool’s famous Empire Theatre of course which couldn’t be situated better right next to Lime Street Station and opposite St Georges Hall.
 The big shows happening at the Empire in 2019 include The Bodyguard, Kinky Boots and The Rock Horror Show.